 How do baseline requirements reflect LAs and other assumptions of the TMDLs?

 Baseline requirements set the floor above which additional actions by nonpoint sources may be used by point sources to meet their pollution reduction targets, which are derived from their WLAs.
-There is limited documentation as to how trading programs have developed baseline requirements directly from the assumptions of the TMDL analysis.
+There is limited documentation as to how trading programs have developed credit baseline requirements directly from the assumptions of the TMDL analysis.

 Options and examples